ltiao/machine-learning-pearls/docs/index.rst

 Études for Machine Learning
 ===========================

-A collection of scripts and notebooks to practice and spotlight probabilistic machine learning methods through short and interesting examples in Python.
+A collection of scripts and notebooks to practice and spotlight fundamental probabilistic machine learning methods through short and interesting examples.

 .. pull-quote::

    An *étude* (a French word meaning *study*) is an instrumental musical composition, usually short, of considerable difficulty, and designed to provide practice material for perfecting a particular musical skill.

-Inspired by Peter Norvig's pytudes_, which was in turn inspired by the book "Etudes for Programmers (1978)" by Charles Wetherell.
+Inspired by Peter Norvig's pytudes_, which was in turn inspired by the book "Etudes for Programmers" by Charles Wetherell (1978).

 .. _pytudes: https://github.com/norvig/pytudes